quandie/roblox-nextbot-respawn/README.md

 - problem: **Attempt to index nil with 'FindFirstChild'...**
 - solution: make sure you correctly changed humanoid name on line 2

+# reminder
+- example bot not included
+- subscribe to my channel

 thanks for using, quandie